-Leaf Ninjas has grown over the past decade into a biotechnology company specializing in plant supply and installation for large-scale bioengineering projects.
+Leaf Ninjas has grown over the past decade into an erosion control and slope stability company specializing in plant supply and installation for bioengineering projects.

 Soil bioengineering is the term used to describe the use of plant material to arrest and prevent slope and streambank failure and erosion.
 The roots and stems serve as structural and mechanical elements in a slope protection system.
 Live cuttings and rooted plants are embedded in the ground in various arrays to serve as soil reinforcements, hydraulic drains, and barriers to earth movement.
 Once established, this living material effectively controls a number of stabilization and erosion control problems by binding the soil with its root system and creating a natural vegetative cover.
 Bioengineered sites are self-repairing and have the advantage of blending with natural surroundings.